 ♊︎ ☼ ⟳rb hPa

-🅐 Lifting Condensation Level (LCL) held low, near-skimming sea ∼
+🅐 Lifting Condensation Level (LCL) held to near-skimming sea ≈

 Fog Stability Index (FSI)